-Learn more at npc.edu/student-government-association.
+Learn more at npc.edu/student-government-association or email sga@npc.edu.

 Records and Registration Admissions Office

 The Records and Registration Admissions Office staff members are responsible for final grade rosters.
 Students may view their grades on MyNPC, utilizing their student log-in (excluding those on financial hold).